 Over the past two decades dynamic time series models have become a standard econometric tool for measuring co-movement in macroeconomic time series data.
-The popularity of these models have risen as methods have been developed to perform factor analysis on large datasets, such as the time-domain approach of Stock and Watson (2002) and the frequency-domain approach of Forni and Reichlin (1998) and Forni, Hallin, Lippi, Reichlin (2001, 2005).
+The popularity of these models have increased as methods have been developed to perform factor analysis on large datasets, such as the time-domain approach of [15] and the frequency-domain approach of [16, 17].
 Dynamic time series regression can in very general terms be formulated using state space representation of the observations and the state of the system.
-AutoRegressive (AR) models falls into the class of dynamic time series regressions.
-They were first introduced by Yule in 1926 and susequently, Slutsky, in 1937 presented Moving Average (MA) schemes.
-It was Wold (1938), however, who combined both AR and MA schemes and showed that ARMA processes can be used to model all stationary time series as long as the appropriate order of the number of AR terms, and the number of MA terms, was specified.
-The approach proposed by Box and Jenkins came to be known as the Box-Jenkins methodology to ARIMA models, where the letter "I", between AR and MA, stood for the word "Integrated".
-Time series and econometric literature in the 1970's were dominated by time-domain analysis techniques advocated by Box and Jenkins (1970) due to so many reasons.
+AutoRegressive (AR) models [18, 19] which were formulated several years ago falls into the class of dynamic time series regressions to model all stationary time series as long as the appropriate order of the number of AR terms, and the number of Moving Average (MA) terms, were specified .

+Time series and econometric literature in the 1970's were dominated by time-domain analysis techniques advocated by [20] due to so many reasons.
 The main reason perhaps was that Box and Jenkins provided a complete methodology that resolved many practical issues like non-stationarity, forecasting and optimal control, and did so in a way that was easy for the analyst to implement.
 Box and Jenkins provided a way around the problem of nonstationarity by means of a methodology focused on differencing the data.

-Despite the success of this approach to forecasting in the 1970's there were still some who chose to work within a structural time series framework.
-For instance, Harrison and Stevens (1976) were successful in formulating the linear Gaussian Markovian state-space model within a Bayesian context.
+Despite the success of this approach in the 1970's , some researchers chose to work within a structural time series framework.
+For instance, [21] were successful in formulating the linear Gaussian Markovian state-space model within a Bayesian context.
 Working with the Kalman filter, they were able to specify their form of dynamic linear models based on time-varying parameters in order to account for nonstationarity.
 Moreover, the Bayesian approach allows one to specify prior distributions on not only parameters, but also the initial conditions, facilitating convergence of the Kalman gain matrix.
-Over the past two decades, dynamic linear models have become a standard econometric tool for measuring both comovement and forecasting macroeconomic time series.
-The popularity of these models have risen as methods have been developed to perform factor analysis on large datasets, such as the time-domain approach of Stock and Watson (2002) and the frequency-domain approach of Forni and Reichlin (1998).
-The works of Otrok and Whiteman (1998), Cui and Dunson (2014), Fuquene et al(2013) and Kim and Nelson (1999) provides a Bayesian alternative to the classical Box and Jenkins approaches.
-In this paper, we apply a variant of the timevarying parameter dynamic linear model of Harvey (1989), West and Harrison (1997) to the econometric modeling of external reserves-economic growth nexus in Nigeria with the aim of assessing the predictive performance of external reserve in the presence of some selected economic variables in Nigeria.
+The works of [22], [23, 7] and [24] provide Bayesian alternatives to the classical Box and Jenkins approach.
+In this paper, we apply a variant of the time-varying parameter dynamic linear model of [11, 25, 7] to the econometric modeling of external reserves-economic growth nexus with the aim of assessing the predictive performance of external reserve in the presence of some selected economic variables using Nigeria as a case study.